If God is one, then why is there Qiyamah (Day of Judgment)? _ A decisive intellectual dialogue

 (An-Najm: 31)

-Therefore, the conclusion is very clear:
+Therefore, the result is very clear:

-The Quran seals this decision: ﴿ذَٰلِكُمُ اللَّهُ رَبُّكُمْ لَا إِلَٰهَ إِلَّا هُوَ خَالِقُ كُلِّ شَيْءٍ﴾(Al-An'am: 102) And
+The judge is one...
+Therefore.
+Qiyamah will be established.
+The Quran seals this decision: ﴿ذَٰلِكُمُ اللَّهُ رَبُّكُمْ لَا إِلَٰهَ إِلَّا هُوَ خَالِقُ كُلِّ شَيْءٍ﴾(Al-An'am: 102)and

 _______________